AnotherCraft/ac-docs/temp/craftingapi.md

 * Open inventory (right bottom corner) and move appropriate items on the left side of the crafting GUI.
 * Output preview should appear on the right side of the GUI.
 * Click on "Craft" to actually produce the output and to consume the input.
+* It will crash if you fill up the output inventory :D